Nicoleha/quiz/README.md

 * Connect to internet
 * search for my link: Nicoleha.github.io/quiz
-* There you are, Time for quiz! questionThirteens website can be view on mobile or computer and with ease and it is made for easy learning.
+* There you are, Time for quiz!
+Quiz board website can be view on mobile or computer and with ease and it is made for easy learning.
 ## BDD(Behavior-Driven Development)
 ### (SPECs)The following is what my program should handle:
 It can determine if the provided answer is correct or wrong